aDecoy/rust-workshop/docs/docs/module9/4_challenge.md

 The starter code for this challenge is [available on GitHub](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/examples/module9/rust_app).

 If you're struggling, you can find [a solution on GitHub](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/solutions/module9/rust_app).
-But try it on your own first, if you're finding it difficult that's good.
+Try it on your own first, if you're finding it difficult that's good.
 It means you're learning.

 Good luck!
 Remember that comprehensive testing is a key part of building reliable Rust applications, and Rust's type system works with you to catch many potential issues at compile time.